datalad-handbook/book/docs/index.rst

 Alternatively, try to identify with one of several user-types in this :ref:`user specific guide to the handbook <usertypes>`.

-.. importantnote:: The handbook is currently in beta stage.
+.. importantnote:: The handbook is a collaborative resource

    If you would be willing to provide feedback on its contents, please `get in touch <https://github.com/datalad-handbook/book/issues/new>`_.